michaelgoin/healthcheck-middleware/README.md

 #### pass
 Call `pass()` when the intent is for the healthcheck to pass.
-Pass can be called empty or with a JSON object that specifies additional properties to display with the health information.
+Pass can be called with a JSON object that specifies additional properties to display with the health information.
 Calling pass will result in a status 200 and JSON message that indicates success, process.uptime(), process.memoryUsage(), and any custom properties.

 If you return properties called status, uptime or memoryUsage they will override the standard values returned.